Bioconductor/EuroBioC2022/content/submissions.md

 ## Submission types

 ### Short talk
-10-15 min talk, focused on a package, an application note, or a current research presentation.
-Presentations seeking collaboration or input from the community are encouraged.
+10-15 min talk, focused on a new computational approach, method or scientific application, possibly supported by a Bioconductor package.
+Presenters seeking collaboration or input from the community are particularly encouraged.

-### Package demo/tutorial
+### Software tutorial
-30-45 min demonstration of a software package or workflow.
+30-45 min demonstration of a software package or computational workflow.

 <!--
 ### Long workshop